Graph-Embedded Multi-Agent Learning for Smart Reconfigurable THz MIMO-NOMA Networks: Smart Reconfigurable THz MIMO-NOMA Framework

 \subsection{User Clustering}

-In traditional CSI-based massive MIMO-NOMA networks, the user clustering usually contains a cluster-head selection (CHS) procedure that chooses cluster head based on channel conditions, followed by which the remaining users are grouped with the highest channel-correlated cluster heads.
+In traditional CSI-based massive MIMO-NOMA networks, the user clustering usually contains a cluster-head selection (CHS) procedure that chooses cluster head based on channel conditions, followed by which the remaining users are grouped with the highest channel-correlated cluster heads \cite{CSI_CHS_2019}.
 However, the CSI-based user clustering is inflexible to guarantee the ultra-high data rate and mitigate interference for SE users.
 To achieve customizable and intelligent communication experiences, we extend the traditional CSI-based user clustering to a QoS-based user clustering.
 Relying on the smartly reconfigured beams, users' spatial channels can be flexibly aligned to achieve adaptive user clustering.
 Specifically, we group multiple IoT users with a single SE user.
 In this way, we can ensure multiplexing gain for SE users while enhancing IoT user connections.
-In light of this, we assume the number of RF chains activated at each AP is equal to its serving SE users, i.e., $N_{\mathrm{R}}=K_{\mathrm{S}}^{m}$.
-We let $(m,n,1)$ represent the SE user, and $(m,n,k), \forall k>1$, signify the IoT user.
-Here, we utilize a low-complexity user clustering scheme based on the reconfigured channels.
-The SE users are firstly selected as the cluster heads of different clusters.
-Then, we define the channel spatial correlation $\mathcal{C}\left(\mathbf{h}_{k}^{mm}(t),\mathbf{h}_{n1}^{mm}(t)\right)$ between an ungrouped IoT user $k$ and the cluster head $(m,n,1)$ as
+In light of this, we assume the number of RF chains activated at each AP is equal to its serving SE users, i.e., $N_{\mathrm{R}}=K_{\mathrm{S}}$.
+Let $U_{n1}^{m}$ represent the SE user, and $U_{nk}^{m}, \forall k>1$, be the IoT user.
+The low-complexity user clustering scheme based on the reconfigured channels can be stated as follows.